-The proposed regulation is designed to balance several important ethical principles against an employee's right to engage in outside activities.
-Paragraph (a) of the proposed section would prohibit an FHFA employee, except for a special Government employee, from engaging in paid or unpaid employment with (1) a person, other than a State or local government, who is a registered lobbyist engaged in lobbying activities concerning the FHFA programs; (2) any regulated entity, or (3) the Office of Finance of the Federal Home Loan Bank System.
+This section is designed to balance several important ethical principles against an employee's right to engage in outside activities.
+Paragraph (a) of the section prohibits an FHFA employee, except for a special Government employee, from engaging in paid or unpaid employment with (1) a person, other than a State or local government, who is a registered lobbyist engaged in lobbying activities concerning FHFA programs; (2) any regulated entity, or (3) the Office of Finance of the Federal Home Loan Bank System.
 FHFA is of the view that such a policy against active participation in such businesses is necessary to protect against questions regarding the impartiality and objectivity of employees and the administration of the programs of FHFA.
-FHFA believes that it would hinder FHFA in meeting its missions if members of the public could question whether employees are using their public positions or connections at FHFA to advance alternate careers.
+FHFA believes that it will hinder FHFA in meeting its missions if members of the public could question whether employees are using their public positions or connections at FHFA to advance alternate careers.

 Furthermore, in accordance with 5 CFR 2635.803, FHFA is of the view that it is necessary or desirable for the purpose of administering its ethics program to require FHFA employees to obtain approval before engaging in outside employment or activities.
-An approval requirement would help to ensure that potential ethical problems are resolved before employees begin outside employment or activities that could involve a violation of applicable statutes and standards of conduct.
+An approval requirement helps ensure that potential ethical problems are resolved before employees begin outside employment or activities that could involve a violation of applicable statutes and standards of conduct.